OpenMusicKontrollers/mephisto.lv2/README.md

 Use it for one-off instruments/filters, prototyping, experimenting or glueing stuff together.

-*Note: This is an early release, it may thus have rough edges and will need a fairly recent libFAUST and/or bleeding edge GNU/Linux distribution.*
+*Note: This will need a fairly recent libFAUST and/or bleeding edge GNU/Linux distribution.*

 *Note: libFAUST 2.20.2 has a broken LLVM C-API and thus will be non-functional with this plugin.*